-14. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS
+16. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS

-2020 2019

-HK\$'000 HK\$'000

-Investment in life insurance policies 7,549 7,477
+2022 HK\$'000 2021 HK\$'000 Investment in life insurance policies 8,112 18,409

 In August 2012, the Group's subsidiary, Tong Kee Engineering Limited ("TKEL") entered into a life insurance policy with an insurance company to insure Mr. Heung, a director of the Company.
 Under the policy, the beneficiary and the policy holder is TKEL and the total insured sum is US\$800,000 (equivalent to approximately HK\$6,240,000).
 The Group was required to pay a one-off premium payment of US\$278,000 (equivalent to approximately HK\$2,162,000).
-The Group can terminate the policy at any time and receive cash back based on the cash value of the policy at the date of withdrawal ("Cash Value"), which is determined by the premium payment plus accumulated interest earned minus the accumulated insurance charges, policy expense charges and a specified amount of surrender charge if the withdrawal is made between 1st to 18th policy year.
+The Group can terminate the policy at any time and receive cash back based on the cash value of the policy at the date of withdrawal ("Cash Value"), subject to the condition of release of the banking facilities granted to the Group, which is determined by the premium payment plus accumulated interest earned minus the accumulated insurance charges, policy expense charges and a specified amount of surrender charge if the withdrawal is made between 1st to 18th policy year.
 The insurance company will pay the subsidiary an interest on the outstanding Cash Value excluding the surrender charge at the prevailing interest rate fixed by the insurance company.
 Commencing on the 2nd policy year, a minimum guaranteed interest of 2% per annum is guaranteed by the insurance company.

 In May 2018, the Group's subsidiary, TKEL entered into another life insurance policy with another insurance company to insure Mr. Heung, a director of the Company.
 Under the policy, the beneficiary and the policy holder is TKEL and the total insured sum is US\$1,400,000 (equivalent to approximately HK\$10,920,000).
 The Group was required to pay a one-off premium payment of US\$917,000 (equivalent to approximately HK\$7,125,000).
-The Group can terminate the policy at any time and receive cash back based on the Cash Value, which is determined by the premium payment plus accumulated interest earned minus the accumulated insurance charges, policy expense charges and a specified amount of surrender charge if the withdrawal is made between 1st to 15th policy year.
+The Group can terminate the policy at any time and receive cash back based on the Cash Value, subject to the condition of release of the banking facilities granted to the Group, which is determined by the premium payment plus accumulated interest earned minus the accumulated insurance charges, policy expense charges and a specified amount of surrender charge if the withdrawal is made between 1st to 15th policy year.
 The insurance company will pay the subsidiary an interest on the outstanding Cash Value excluding the surrender charge at the prevailing interest rate fixed by the insurance company.
 Commencing on the 2nd policy year, a minimum guaranteed interest of 2.3% per annum is guaranteed by the insurance company.

 In April 2020, the Group's subsidiary, TKEL entered into another life insurance policy with an insurance company to insure Mr. Heung, a director of the Company.
 Under the policy, the beneficiary and the policy holder is TKEL.
 The Group was required to pay an annual premium payment of HK\$201,000 for five years.
-The Group can terminate the policy at any time and receive cash back based on the Cash Value, which is determined by the accumulated interest earned minus the accumulated insurance charges, policy expense charges if the withdrawal is made between 1st to 5th policy year.
+The Group can terminate the policy at any time and receive cash back based on the Cash Value, subject to the condition of release of the banking facilities granted to the Group, which is determined by the accumulated interest earned minus the accumulated insurance charges, policy expense charges if the withdrawal is made between 1st to 5th policy year.
 The insurance company will pay the subsidiary an interest on the outstanding Cash Value excluding the surrender charge at the prevailing interest rate fixed by the insurance company.
 Commencing on the 2nd policy year, a minimum guaranteed interest of 5% per annum is guaranteed by the insurance company.